icevision/score/README.md

 Traffic sign images: © Wikimedia Commons Contributors / CC-BY-SA-3.0
 </details>

+Bounding boxes with an area smaller than 100 pixels are ignored during evaluation.
 Detection is considered successful if [IoU] is bigger or equal to 0.5 and bounding box has a correct class code.
 If sign is detected twice, then detection with a smallest IoU will be counted as a false positive.
 Each false positive or incorrect detection results in penalty equal to 2 points.

 If IoU of a true positive detection is bigger than 0.85, it results in adding 1 point to final result.
 Otherwise points are calculated as `((IoU - 0.5)/0.35)^0.25`.

 The final score is computed as sum of all true positive points minus all penalties.